Skeptomenos/Keystone/keystone/project/active_state.md

 ## Iteration Log

-### 2025-12-21: Surgical Scan Protocol Implementation
+### 2025-12-21: Automated Rigid Auditor Implementation
-- **Tried:** Implemented the "Surgical Scan Protocol" in `INITIATOR.md` to replace the vague "Scan the codebase" instruction.
+- **Tried:** Created `keystone/bin/audit.sh` to automate path integrity, template sync, and protocol consistency checks.
-- **Result:** The AI now has a structured 3-pass algorithm (Surface, DNA, Deep Dive) for retrofitting existing projects.
+- **Result:** Audit identified missing state files in the starter.
+Fixed by creating placeholder files.
-- **Learning:** Providing a specific search pattern significantly reduces latency and hallucination risk during the discovery phase.
+- **Learning:** Automation is essential for meta-projects.
+The auditor caught a "Day 1" failure where the AI was instructed to read non-existent files.

 ---